 DV And Intersectionality

-By centering intersectionality we can recognize the richness and complexity of people’s identities, beliefs, experiences, and the traditions, values, and relationships that serve as sources of meaning, strength, and resilience.
+By centering intersectionality, we can recognize the richness and complexity of people’s identities, beliefs, experiences, and the traditions, values, and relationships that serve as sources of meaning, strength, and resilience.
 We are also able to incorporate ways that survivors may identify justice and healing.
 Intersectionality requires individual and organizational reflection, collaboration, accountability, and intentional action.

 Violence Free Colorado’s mission involves taking accountability for how historical events have laid the groundwork for present-day violence and oppression, comprehending the interconnectedness of various forms of oppression with domestic violence, dismantling systems and institutions that perpetuate violence and abuse, and cultivating alternative frameworks that nurture healthy relationships, communities, and societies.